vendia/blog/posts/2022-12-16-creating-a-culture-of-learning.md

 There's also a large element of personal responsibility required for continuous learning.
 Having the self-awareness to acknowledge personal growth areas and the motivation to address those gaps directly is another key to thriving learning culture.
 That's where our [Responsibility](https://www.vendia.com/blog/vendia-values#responsibility) Vendia value shines.
 We know that curious, happy, and responsible employees will take ownership of their own learning journey and help others do the same.

 ## Innovation

 While we all have valuable past experience to share with others, we're equally curious about what's actively happening outside of our organization.
 This is where our Vendia values of [Ingenuity](https://www.vendia.com/blog/vendia-values#ingenuity) and [Growth](https://www.vendia.com/blog/vendia-values#growth) shine.
-With Ingenuity we get, curiosity [that] blooms through a willingness to experiment and learn, continuously.
+With Ingenuity we get, curiosity \[that] blooms through a willingness to experiment and learn, continuously.
 With Growth we understand a business cannot grow in a healthy, sustainable fashion if individual team members don't feel they can grow, too.

 Fortunately, there's no shortage of innovation at Vendia.
 Whether it's combining approaches (like serverless and blockchain) to create a [new and novel platform](https://www.vendia.com/blog/serverless-distributed-ledger-for-enterprises) or improving that platform with [leading research](https://www.vendia.com/blog/data-sharing-deterministic-databases) from academia, leveraging the best of what's happening outside of Vendia is a key aspect of our culture.

-## Share with others
+## Sharing with others

 There are countless examples of Vendians sharing what they know with others.
 Those examples include [sharing experiences](https://www.vendia.com/blog/how-to-build-an-enterprise-blockchain) to an external audience, [giving back](https://www.vendia.com/blog/10-ways-to-make-cloud-scale-software-better#practice-no-10--give-back-through-open-source) through open source, and providing [thought leadership](https://www.vendia.com/blog/real-time-everything) around the changes we're [actively enabling](https://www.vendia.com/blog/no-more-multicloud) and observing from our customers.
 For example, the Vendia SA team hosts a monthly Customer Solution Sharing Session where the entire company is invited to learn more about customer use cases and experience working with Vendia Share.
 It's just one of many ways we encourage learning and connection in a [remote-first environment](https://www.vendia.com/blog/first-30-days-at-vendia).

 ### Creating your own learning culture